spacemeshos/POET-OLD/protocol.md

 # POET Server Specifications

 ## Overview
-We follow the definitions and the reference source code of simple proofs of sequential work [2](https://eprint.iacr.org/2018/183.pdf).
-Please read the paper and analyze the reference python source code. the POET server implements the proofs sequential work protocol construction defined in the paper.
-It is used by the POET service to provide a useful service for clients as part of the broader Spacemesh protocol.
+- The POET Server implements the proofs sequential work protocol construction defined in [simple proofs of sequential work](https://eprint.iacr.org/2018/183.pdf)
+- We follow the paper's definitions, construction and are guided by the reference python source code implementation
+- Please read the paper and analyze the reference python source code
+- The POET Server is designed to be used by the Spacemesh POET service with is part of the broader Spacemesh protocol but is also useful for other use cases

 ## Constants
 - t:int = 150.
 A statistical security parameter.
 (Note: is 150 needed for Fiat-Shamir or 21 suffices?)